DyanGalih/AndroidMysql/README.md

 # AndroidMysql

 This is a sample android connection direct to mysql.
-Just for learn, please do not use this method in production.
+Just for education purpose only, please do not use this method in production.